frank26080115/Bones-3D-Printer/ordered_lessons/lesson4.md

 ![](../images/lesson4/droopyhole.png)

-The solution is to find the point in the circle where the slope is a managable 45 degrees overhang, and then continue in a straight line instead of a curve.
+The solution is to find the point in the circle where the slope is a managable 45&deg; overhang, and then continue in a straight line instead of a curve.

 ![](../images/lesson4/holewithhat.png)

-The two 45 degree slopes meet at the top at a point, forming a 90 degree corner.
+The two 45&deg; slopes meet at the top at a point, forming a 90&deg; corner.
 We want to avoid sharp corners so we make the top of the hole flat, giving it some room to droop without touching the ball bearing.

 ![](../images/lesson4/finalholewithoverhang.png)